-Submissions are accepted year-round and will be considered in the next session of review following their receipt (next review is fall 2017).
+Submissions are accepted year-round and will be considered in the next session of review following their receipt (deadline for 2018 consideration is Friday, October 27 at 11:59 pm).
 There is no limit to the number of names you may submit for consideration.
 Although we ask that you please nominate one person per form submission, you may submit this form multiple times to recommend multiple people.
 It is not necessary to write a formal letter of nomination, but we welcome any background you are able to provide via this form.

 Nominees are considered by Chancellor Barnhart, host of the ceremony; Chancellor Grimson, chair of the Commencement Committee; and an annually convened working group of Doctoral student representatives from all five Schools.
 Questions?
 Documents to email?
 Contact us

 Ngozi Okonjo-Iweala MCP ’78 PhD ’81, senior advisor at Lazard and minister of finance and coordinating minister for the economy of the Federal Republic of Nigeria (2011–2015), addressed the 2016 doctoral graduates.